bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 In order to log into the remote nodes without giving the password, check that the ssh public key defined in authentication.yml in your inventory match your management1 public key (the one generated in /root/.ssh/).
-If not, update the key in authentication.yml and remember to run the pxe_stack role (to update PXE related files that contains the ssh public key of the management node to be set on nodes during deployment).
+If not, update the key in authentication.yml and remember to re-run the pxe_stack role (to update PXE related files that contains the ssh public key of the management node to be set on nodes during deployment).

 .. code-block:: bash